How Size and Genetic Diversity Shape Lifespan Across Breeds

 This work by the Functional Dog Collaborative is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-One thought on “How Size and Genetic Diversity Shape Lifespan Across Breeds
+1 thoughts on “How Size and Genetic Diversity Shape Lifespan Across Breeds

 1. Pingback: The Effect of Inbreeding, Body Size, and Morphology on Health in Dog Breeds | Functional Dog Collaborative